 There are implicit assumptions regarding the sharing of additional metadata between Content Creators and Content Consumers which are not covered within the scope of the mADX Profile.
 In order to ensure semantic validity of the exchanged data, the constraints described below shall be specified using processes not defined by this profile:

-The data elements to be reported for particular orgUnits.
+The data elements to be reported for particular Organizational Units.
 For example, reporting ‘Number of lab Tests performed’ from a health facility which did not perform laboratory tests is not constrained by mADX.

 The Value type (real or integer) expected for individual data elements.